The-Toblin/c2d10-foundry-vtt/README.md

 ## 0.614
 - Fixed a major bug that broke saving of Hooks.
 Turns out the HBS autoformat breaks quote marks within variables.
 It changed `name="{{concat "system.traits." traitID ".description" }}` to `name="{{concat " system.traits." traitID ".description" }}` which broke saving of hooks.
 Fixed.

+## 0.620 (WIP)
+- Reworked item handling to be uniform across all sheets.
+A left click will now bring up the item's sheet, while a right click will provide a context menu for handling item specific actions, such as equipping as well as deleting the item from the character.